-The reports and analytics let you track whether your emails and links are being opened or getting clicked.
+The reports and analytics let you track your campaign’s click rate and click-through rate.
 With such data shown in numbers and graphs, you can take email personalization one step further by hyper-segmenting your audience according to their interests.
 Or more, you can immediately send a follow-up email based on their interests.

 Personalization depends a lot on whether you understand your user’s interest.
 Knowing how your users interact with your emails will help you tailor more personalized emails for your users.
 Therefore, if you want to launch successful email marketing campaigns every time, there’s no alternative to paying attention to the numbers you are achieving.

 At early stages of your business, you have fewer leads, fewer sales, and as a result, fewer management tasks to do.
 Your business management capabilities need to scale as your business grows.
 However, we often notice small businesses that struggle to cope with the increasing growth of their business.